Bogdan131992/Project-1-Orthodox-Christian-Teachings/README.md

 At the end of the page I added an iframe with a **video from youtube** to provide an example of catechesis to the user
 ![img](re-images/p2-youtube.png)

-### Form Page
+### Forms Page
-In the Form Page, I have included a form that is displayed on a background image that represents an Orthodox Monastery in Romania.
+In the Forms Page, I have included a form that is displayed on a background image that represents an Orthodox Monastery in Romania.

 The **form has three input** elements for text, a select element and finally an input submit element, all of which have the **required attribute.**
 After completing the form and sending it, the user will be directed to a page with a confirmation message.